ErebosM/Custom-SCION-Image-creation/README.md

 4. Log in as root.
 The password is "odroid" (Will automatically forces the user to change it after first boot).
 This last script will install SCION and its dependencies.

-    <b>TODO:</b> Before running the script, you have to change the file `env/deps/pip3/requirements.txt` to this commit of the main scion repository 4edac7803665993e87daa7d996840089b07a5fef (you can also try to cherry-pick)

     ```
     sudo su - scion
     ./setupdevice.sh